 Moneyball for business

 How do you go about building an effective team?
-Do you just hope your new employee works out or do you use a systematic data driven approach to supplement your hiring decisions?
+Do you just close your eyes and hope your new employee works out?
+Or do you use a systematic data driven approach to supplement your hiring decisions and create high performing teams?
 Do you use Moneyball for business?

 We live in an age of algorithms